geddy/model/README.md

 #### Examples of queries

-Here are a few more examples of queries:
+Here are a few more examples of queries you can pass to the `all` method:

 ```javascript
 // Where "foo" is 'BAR' and "bar" is not null